PCS-UQ: Uncertainty Quantification via the Predictability-Computability-Stability Framework: Additional Regression Results

 We report coverage and mean width of PCS and PCS Ch.13 across our 17 datasets.
 Both methods achieve desired coverage in all datasets.
-PCS produces equal or smaller interval width than PCS Ch.13.
+PCS produces interval widths equal to or smaller than those of PCS Ch.13.